Skip to content

 Terminal window

-podkit sync --device nano # Sync to a specific device
+podkit sync -d nano # Sync to a specific device

-podkit device info classic # Check status of a specific device
+podkit device info -d classic # Check status of a specific device

 See Managing Devices for setting up per-device quality and defaults.